inmanta/vscode-inmanta/README.md

 ![Settings screenshot](images/screenshot-settings.png)

-The extension currently has two settings:
+The extension currently has three settings:
  - inmanta.compilerVenv: Absolute path to the virtual environment the compiler and language server should use.
  - inmanta.ls.enabled: Whether or not activate the Inmanta Language server (you probably want to).
+ - inmanta.repos: A yaml list of repositories to tell the Inmanta extension where to look for modules.
+This setting is only used when working on a module.

 ### Python environments
 The plugin uses the Python extension to change environments.
 This can be done by clicking on the active environment in the bottombar